Michael Boulding: Aston Villa and return to Grimsby Town

 Boulding was immediately involved in Aston Villa's Intertoto Cup campaign, making his debut against FC Zürich on 21 August 2002 in a 2–0 defeat, before he scored the first goal in the second leg as Aston Villa overturned the first leg deficit to win 3–2 on aggregate.
 However, he did not make an appearance in the Premier League and in September 2002, he joined Sheffield United on a one-month loan with a view to a permanent move.
 The loan deal was extended for a second month, but an ankle injury restricted his opportunities at Sheffield United and he returned to Aston Villa in November 2002.
 He played seven times for United, scoring one goal in a League Cup tie with Wycombe Wanderers.

-Only six months after joining Aston Villa, Boulding returned to Grimsby Town in January 2003, initially on a one-month loan, to allow him to play the following day against Wimbledon, and then on an 18-month contract only days later He opened the scoring on his return in a 3–3 with Wimbledon, and added another three goals in his following five games.
+Only six months after joining Aston Villa, Boulding returned to Grimsby Town in January 2003, initially on a one-month loan, to allow him to play the following day against Wimbledon, and then on an 18-month contract only days later He opened the scoring on his return in a 3–3 draw with Wimbledon, and added another three goals in his following five games.
 However, he was unable to add any more goals and due to injury he missed the run in to the end of the season and Grimsby were relegated from Division One in 24th place.

 Boulding scored Grimsby's first goal of the 2003–04 season, during the opening day 2–2 draw with Plymouth Argyle.
 He continued to be in the goals at the start of the season and added another five by mid-September, scored in successive games during October to guide Grimsby to back-to-back victories, and had scored 13 goals by the end of 2003.
 However, manager Paul Groves was sacked in January 2004 following a run of poor results which culminated in a 6–0 defeat to Oldham Athletic, leaving Grimsby one point off the relegation places.
 Boulding, who said he had previously stayed because of Groves, himself immediately left the club, moving to Barnsley in February 2004 for a fee of £50,000, having scored a total of 17 goals from 42 games during his second spell with Grimsby.
 He later said the decision to leave was the worst of his career and that he had had his happiest times at Grimsby, saying "Grimsby is the club I have been happiest at.
 Leaving for Barnsley was the biggest mistake I've made in my football career."
 Despite leaving the club early in the season, Boulding finished top-scorer – tied with Phil Jevons – with 13 goals.